 Case Study 2: A Warehouse to Laboratory conversion on two floors via mezzanine floor installation.

-From our experience, such buildings can work really well for many applications.
+Such buildings can work really well for a variety of applications.
 It will however not suit everyone as the base building provides much less of a starting point making the capital outlay on fit out considerably higher.
 It is however possible to lease the fit out & furniture for any scheme with some significant tax & cash flow advantages.
 This can be particularly popular with those who freehold purchase the unit & intend for the fit out to enhance the investment value in the property.